Thursday, October 23, 2014

 Thursday, October 16, 2014

-Reynolds student Dylan Chaplin - Dylan is serving as a PR Assistant this summer as well as a Student Ambassador in the fall.
+Reynolds student Dylan Chaplin - Dylan is serving as a PR Assistant as well as a Student Ambassador.
 He also served as the Vice-President of The H.E.A.R.T Service, which is a community service and civic engagement club designed to create connections between Reynolds and its surrounding communities.
 During his first two semesters at Reynolds he successfully completed the college's Leadership Program, JSR LEAD.
 In his spare time he likes to blog.